 - What must be reported on Form 926

-- Special issues related to partnerships and hedge funds
+- Unique issues related to partnerships and hedge funds

 - Penalties for noncompliance

-The panel will discuss these and other important issues:
+The panel will discuss these and other relevant issues:

-- What are the thresholds for Form 926 reporting?
+- What types of transactions potentially require Form 926 reporting and what are the thresholds for Form 926 reporting?

 - What are the Form 926 reporting requirements when a partnership transfers property to a foreign corporation?

-- What are the challenges of completing Part III, Information Regarding Transfer of Property, and how does Part III intersect with Form 5471 and TD F 90-22.1?
+- What are the challenges of completing Part III, Information Regarding Transfer of Property, and how Part III intersects with Form 5471 and FinCEN Form 114?

 - What are the calculations required to complete Part IV, Additional Information Regarding Transfer of Property?